 Just as there are seasons in nature, the churches we work with go through seasons too.

-We just finished working with a 160-year-old church that’s a great example.
-It started with a referral from our district staff and a call I had with the senior pastor.
-The church was in a period of renewal of mission, vision, and values and was beginning to think what that might look like in all aspects of their ministry.
+We worked with a 160-year-old church that’s a great example.
+It started with a referral from our district staff and a call with the senior pastor.
+The church was in a period of renewal of mission, vision and values and was beginning to think what that might look like in all aspects of their ministry.

 CIF loves providing “no obligation” consultative services like this that are up front and early in the process, because they help ensure that later steps and decisions can be made successfully.
 These early discussions are frequently also the basis of great future partnership, because we get to know the church and they get to know CIF.

-Over the past three years, we have worked with this church in a variety of ways.
-First in the conceptual stages as they envisioned a refreshed facility that would honor their historic roots, while providing welcoming, accessible, and updated spaces for all ages and stages: creating better opportunities for learning, spiritual growth, and relational connectedness.
+Over the past years, we have worked with this church in a variety of ways.
+First in the conceptual stages as they envisioned a refreshed facility that would honor their historic roots, while providing welcoming, accessible and updated spaces for all ages and stages: creating better opportunities for learning, spiritual growth and relational connectedness.

 Lastly and more recently, we’ve worked with them on their building project, providing the financing/mortgage using funds invested with CIF by Kingdom-minded individuals and churches around the country.

-We continue to work consultatively during the construction process on things like legal documents, contractor payments, managing budgets, coordinating schedules, avoiding mechanics liens, and ultimately getting through that last “punch list” of things to be done before occupancy.
+We continued to work consultatively during the construction process on things like legal documents, contractor payments, managing budgets, coordinating schedules, avoiding mechanics liens and ultimately getting through that last “punch list” of things to be done before occupancy.